steplee/steplee.github.io/extraPages/adba/readme.md

 ### Approach 3: Conjugate-Gradient
 This avoids the `J.T * J` approximate hessian matrix formation.
 It is a fancy algorithm that would fit functorch or Jax very well, because they both provide `jvp/vjp` functions which are more efficient then even forming `J`, let alone the product.
 Not even started yet.

+## Vizualizer
+There is also a torch-based point/line renderer useful for vizualization.